Coping in the aftermath of a trauma

 - Loss of school facilities and interrupted attendance at school, feelings of loss of control and worry that flooding may reoccur

-- Seeking compensation, recovery and re-building of homes, submitting an insurance
+- Seeking compensation, recovery and re-building of homes, submitting an insurance claim

 While experiencing a flood is distressing, only a small minority of people are at risk of going on to develop further mental health problems.
 If a person's symptoms persist, they should visit their GP who can help to identify further sources of support.

 Support from families, friends and neighbours is key to helping to protect people from the negative impacts of flooding on mental health.
 Getting in touch and staying together with families and friends can help to reduce the suffering and promote recovery of people who are affected.
 Community groups and interactions with local sources of support, including councils and agencies tasked with helping in recovery efforts, also help to provide support.

 If you are helping someone who has been affected by flooding, there are simple techniques that you can use to offer support.
 These include:

 - First, assess the situation and ensure that a person's circumstances are safe, and help them to make contact with recovery agencies if needed